Wednesday 17th September 2025

 Agatha resolved to remedy the situation with the donation of a stained-glass window, but, in true Christie fashion, the tale would prove full of twists and turns…

-In this unique event organised by the Devonshire Association, Dr Sue Andrew will relate the tale, which sheds light on both Agatha’s character and the artistry of the window’s designer, James (Jim) Paterson of Bideford.
+In this unique event organised by the Devonshire Association, and supported by the National Lottery Heritage Fund, Dr Sue Andrew will relate the tale of the window, which sheds light on both Agatha’s character and the artistry of its designer, James (Jim) Paterson of Bideford.

 Refreshments will be provided.